yhtsnda/nativescript-cli/docs/man_pages/lib-management/library-add.md

 * If an Android library project depends on other libraries, make sure that these libraries are accessible locally.
 * If a `*.jar` file depends on other libraries, make sure to add the dependent libraries by storing them in the same directory and passing this directory to `<Library Path>`.
 Otherwise, make sure to add each dependent library manually as well.

+### Command Limitations

+* You can work with native iOS libraries only on OS X systems.

 ### Related Commands

 Command | Description